jamestomasino/burrow/README.md

 config_git_push=false                  # automatically push changes if git repo config_autoindent=true                 # automatically reformat gophermaps with leading spaces
                                        # and parse links at the end of file
+config_autofold=false                  # automatically break lines at specific width config_foldwidth=66                    # width of line used for autofold
 ```

 _Note: This file is a valid Bash script and will be sourced upon load._